wavefrontHQ/observability-for-kubernetes/helm-charts/README.md

 Run the following commands in this order.

 ```
-helm --namespace observability-system uninstall aria-configuration
+helm uninstall aria-configuration --namespace observability-system

-helm --namespace observability-system uninstall aria-integration
+helm uninstall aria-integration --namespace observability-system

+kubectl delete namespace observability-system
 ```

 If you ran the commands in the wrong order, you may see this error `Error: failed to delete release: aria-configuration`.

-If you do, you will need to additionally run the following command before you can reinstall aria-configuration:
+If you do, you can delete the `observability-system` namespace to clean up:

 ```
-kubectl --namespace observability-system delete secret sh.helm.release.v1.aria-configuration.v1
+kubectl delete namespace observability-system
 ```

 ## Developing